Methods of Assessing

 Since the publication of the OALCF Selected Assessment Tools, many organizations have articulated their tools to the OALCF.
 One example of this is Literacy Link Eastern Ontario’s project, Aligning Literacy Link Eastern Ontario’s Assessment Tools (ALAT).
 This project articulated their previously published assessment tasks/activities to OALCF Competencies and Levels.
-Below are links to the ALAT tools.
+Below are the names of the ALAT tools.

 - Aligning LLEO’s Assessment Tools User Guide